by Mark Nobes, chief editor

 The Flumps stories were created and written by Julie Holder.
 The narration in the TV series was by Gay Holder (you can hear her in the video clip above), an English actress who began her long career playing Eliza Doolittle in My Fair Lady during a national 1965 tour.

-Although only one series of The Flumps was ever produced by David Yates in 1976, the children's TV show (which was clay animated) was often repeated during the late 70s and well into the 1980s.
+Although only one series of The Flumps (14 episodes) was ever produced by David Yates in 1976, the children's TV show (which was clay animated) was often repeated during the late 70s and well into the 1980s.
+The original airing in 1977 was broadcast every Monday from February to May in the early afternoon on BBC1.